Credit Points: 15

 - System preliminary design, planning, scheduling and estimation.

-- Work effectively and efficiently in a team, and coordinate a team.
+- Work effectively and efficiently in a team, and write a group report.

 MIT is committed to ensure the course is current, practical and relevant so that graduates are “work ready” and equipped for life-long learning.
 In order to accomplish this, the MIT Graduate Attributes identify the required knowledge, skills and attributes that prepare students for the industry.